Updated: Aug 12

 Plantar Fasciitis is a result of irritation to the Plantar Fascia where it attaches to the heel bone: usually at the medial tubercle (medial being towards the inner side of the foot).
 It often only affects one foot but can affect both at the same time.

-This irritation often occurs as a result of unaccustomed activity, such as starting the gym, changing from desk job to a more active job or inappropriate footwear for the activity you are performing.
+This irritation occurs as a result of unaccustomed activity.
+Some examples might be: starting the gym or other activities that you are not used to; changing from a desk job to a more active job or wearing inappropriate footwear for the activity you are performing.

 It can also be helpful, where possible, to rest the affected heel by limiting your activity for a week or two.

-Thank you for visiting Stepwise Podiatry and reading our information about Plantar Fasciitis.
-Now you know more about Plantar Fasciitis and how we can help to start improving your pain.
+Thank you for visiting the Stepwise Podiatry heel pain blog.
+Now you know how our Heel Pain Package can help to start improving your pain.

-CONTACT US call 01663 309684 or head back to the home page and select the 'Book online' button.
+CONTACT US call 01663 309684, email us or head back to the home page and select the 'Book Online' button.

 Best Wishes, Fran and Helen x